E-card: Technological evolution

-Video E-cards

-"Video E-cards" use a combination of personalized text, photo, and video to convey the message to the recipient.
-A number of such services exist such as Rattlebox where the user selects and customizes text on a prerecorded video, DVCards.com where a user with a web camera actually records their own video to send or through platforms such as Guestory.

-Mobile E-cards

-With the advance in mobile technologies, Multimedia Messaging Service (MMS), essentially picture SMS, became more and more popular.
-E-cards can now be sent to mobile devices and phones.
-Mobile E-cards or 'MCards' as they are more commonly known are then offered by different mobile content providers and carriers.
-Similar to E-cards, MCards can contain multiple pictures, music and text messages.
-Also MCards are considered the cards sent via one or another mobile application.

-One of the first companies that created MCards is a Dutch Company called Mgreetings (established in 2003).
-MCards can be sent from a PC in a similar way as sending E-cards.
-Users can go to a website online, select a card enter the recipient's mobile number, and that card will be sent to the recipient's mobile phone as an MMS.

 History

 The greeting card metaphor was employed early in the life of the World Wide Web.
 The first postcard site, The Electric Postcard was created in late 1994 by Judith Donath at the MIT Media Lab.
 It started slowly: 10-20 cards a day were sent in the first weeks, 1000-2000 a day over the first summer, and then it gained momentum rapidly.
 During the 1995-96 Christmas season, there were days when over 19,000 cards were sent; by late spring of 1996 over 1.7 million cards had been sent in total.
 The source code for this service was made publicly available, with the stipulation that users share improvements with each other.
 The Electric Postcard won numerous awards, including a 1995 GNN Best of the Net award.

-MIT's postcards and remained the dominant and the only documented E-card service until the late fall of 1995.
-In Nov 1995, Awesome Cyber Cards and also then known as marlo.com (located at marlo.com until Oct 2010, now moved), began developing the Internet greeting card, a digital Internet card including a fixed or suggested greeting as well as an image.